 The only points in my district not named for survey and examination, upon which I would report favorably for light-houses, are two: the most necessary of the two is the southern extremity of the island in lake Michigan, known as the Big Beaver.
 It lies in the direct route of vessels passing from the straits of Michilimackinac to Green bay, and other parts of the northwestern section of Lake Michigan.
 The loss of property from shipwrecks on the Beaver island has been considerable this season alone, and in value to exceed the cost of building many light-houses and maintaining them.
 The steamboat De Witt Clinton, in the month of September last, with a full and valuable cargo, struck in the night on a shoal near the Big Beaver, and was obliged to throw overboard nearly $20,000 worth of her lading, including the fixtures for the lantern of the light at Milwaukee, before she could be got off.
 The disaster to this vessel is ample testimony of the necessity of a light for that point.

-The original tower reportedly toppled over in 1857, prompting the construction of the current forty-six-foot brick tower in 1858.
+The original tower reportedly toppled over in 1857, prompting the construction of the current forty-six-foot-tall brick tower in 1858.
 A fourth-order Fresnel lens was employed in the new tower to produce a white flash every ninety seconds at a focal plane of 103 feet above the lake.
 On April 7, 1866, Congress appropriated $5,800 for a new keeper’s dwelling, and the present two-story brick dwelling was built later that year.
-The large frame addition to the keeper’s dwelling was constructed in 1910.

 After being leased to four individuals and having served as a hunting lodge for a time, the decommissioned lighthouse was declared surplus property in December 1972.
 Six educational and health organizations applied for ownership, and the lighthouse was awarded to a coalition of fourteen community colleges that planned to use the site for biology and ecological education.
 These plans must not have worked out, as in 1975 the property was deeded to Charlevoix Public Schools for the token sum of $1.

-The lighthouse is now run as the Beaver Island Lighthouse School and is available for students in northwest Michigan, aged sixteen to twenty-one, who have dropped out of school or are at risk of doing so.
-Three forty-eight-day sessions are offered each year – fall, winter, and spring – during which students are given two, four-day breaks to return to the mainland.
+For many years, the lighthouse was run as the Beaver Island Lighthouse School, available for students in northwest Michigan, aged sixteen to twenty-one, who had dropped out of school or were at risk of doing so.
+Three forty-eight-day sessions were offered each year – fall, winter, and spring – during which students were given two, four-day breaks to return to the mainland.

 Steve Finch was serving as the school’s site supervisor in 2011, but just a few years before that he had been traveling the country as a salesman when his own son, who was struggling in school, graduated from the lighthouse school.
 “I figured I could end my life having sold a bunch of stuff, or I could help change some lives,” Finch said.
 After working with the school’s summer construction camps, Finch quit his sales jobs and took charge of the school.

-Using a $257,813 Clean Michigan Initiative, Waterfront Redevelopment Grant and a $150,000 National Park Service, Save America’s Treasures Grant, the lighthouse and fog signal were restored in 2003 – 2004.
-Though the lighthouse no longer serves its intended purpose of guiding mariners through the treacherous waters surrounding Beaver Island, it is helping many a young person make important course corrections in their journey through life.
+Using a $257,813 Clean Michigan Initiative, Waterfront Redevelopment Grant and a $150,000 National Park Service, Save America’s Treasures Grant, the lighthouse and fog signal building were restored in 2003 – 2004.
+Though the lighthouse no longer serves its intended purpose of guiding mariners through the treacherous waters surrounding Beaver Island, it has helped many a young person make important course corrections in their journey through life.